-Your employer also has responsibilities with regard to the W-4.
-By December 1 of each year, your employer should remind you to turn in a new form for the next year if your marital status or number of allowances has changed.
+By December 1 of each year, your employer should remind you to turn in a new form for the next year if your marital status or the amount of required withholding has changed.
 Your employer is also required to start using any new W-4 you turn in within a month of receiving it from you.